skip to Main Content

 Blank Map of South Africa with Cities

-Johannesburg is the largest city in the country, and located in the Gauteng province, which is the smallest province of South Africa.
+Johannesburg is the largest city in the country and is located in the Gauteng province, the smallest province of South Africa.
 The city is known for its history of gold mining.
-It was founded in the 1800s as a gold mining town, and has since become one of the world’s biggest producers.
+It was founded in the 1800s as a gold mining town and has become one of the world’s biggest producers.

 Johannesburg played a significant role in the apartheid system in South Africa.
 Under apartheid, the government designated certain areas as “white” and others as “non-white,” and Johannesburg was one of the cities where this segregation was enforced.